-The board is satisfied that the Audit and Risk Committee has sufficient financial, public company, industry sector and business expertise to discharge its duties at this stage in the company's development.
+The Board is satisfied that the Audit and Risk Committee has sufficient financial, public company, industry sector and business expertise to discharge its duties at this stage in the Company's development.

-The formal charter of the Audit and Risk Committee includes the following roles and responsibilities:-
+The formal charter of the Audit and Risk Committee includes the following roles and responsibilities:

-- " Reviewing the company's financial control practices and evaluating the effectiveness of those practices. - " Monitoring the integrity of the company's financial statements. - " Making recommendations in relation to the nomination and remuneration of external auditors
+- " reviewing the Company's financial control practices and evaluating the effectiveness of those practices; - " monitoring the integrity of the Company's financial statements; - " making recommendations in relation to the nomination and remuneration of external auditors; - " reviewing management practices in relation to the identification and management of significant financial risk areas and regulatory compliance (other than in relation to occupational health and safety, and environmental matters).

-(continued)

-Reviewing management practices in relation to the identification and management of significant " financial risk areas and regulatory compliance (other than in relation to occupational health and safety, and environmental matters).

-The number of meetings of the Audit and Risk Committee and the members' attendance is disclosed in the Directors' Report on page 7.
+The number of meetings of the Audit and Risk Committee and the members' attendance is disclosed in the Directors' Report on page 14.

-The company and Audit and Risk Committee policy is to appoint external auditors who demonstrate independence, quality and performance.
+The Company and Audit and Risk Committee policy is to appoint external auditors who demonstrate independence, quality and performance.
 The performance of the external auditor will be reviewed on an annual basis.